Updated: a day ago

 It all comes down to having the correct diagnosis.
 You have to ask "Why are my muscles tight and sore?".
 If you don't address the cause, your muscles won't relax.
 Some of the common reasons for persistent muscle tightness or discomfort I see in clinic include increased neural tension (when your nerves aren't free to slide) and overtraining (you've not given your muscles enough time to recover between bouts of exercise).

 It is well worth consulting a physiotherapist if you are struggling with persistent muscle tightness.
-This is something that can easily be done via an online physio consultation and I can provide you with a tailored treatment programme that will help you fix the cause not just the symptoms.
+This is something that can easily be done via an online physio consultation and we can provide you with a tailored treatment programme that will help you fix the cause not just the symptoms.

 Do you know how to use a foam roller properly?
 I've recently written a blog post where I looked at exactly how often, for how long and also what methods you should use when foam rolling.